nilab102/product-data-extraction-api/quotaion_module/Readme_email.md

-# Product Data Extraction API
+# Wholesaler email Extraction API

-This repository contains a **Product Data Extraction API** built with [FastAPI](https://fastapi.tiangolo.com/).
-It leverages multiple tools and services to search for product information online, clean and process HTML content, and extract structured product details using a language model.
+This repository contains a **Wholesaler email Extraction API** built with [FastAPI](https://fastapi.tiangolo.com/).
+It leverages multiple tools and services to search for  information online, clean and process HTML content, and extract structured details using a language model.

 ## Features

-- **Web Search Integration:** Uses the [Serper API](https://serper.dev/) to perform product-related searches.
+- **Web Search Integration:** Uses the [Serper API](https://serper.dev/) to perform searches.
 - **Content Retrieval:** Fetches HTML content from web pages using either Selenium or [ZenRows](https://www.zenrows.com/).
 - **HTML Cleaning & Conversion:** Cleans HTML content (removing headers, footers, ads, etc.) and converts it to Markdown for easier text processing.
 - **Document Chunking:** Splits lengthy documents into smaller chunks for efficient processing.
 - **Relevant Chunk Retrieval:** Uses BM25 retrieval (via Langchain) to select the most relevant document sections.
-- **LLM-Powered Extraction:** Leverages a ChatGroq language model to extract product details based on a detailed prompt.
+- **LLM-Powered Extraction:** Leverages a ChatGroq language model to extract details based on a detailed prompt.
-- **Structured Output:** Returns product details in JSON format, including fields such as `product_name`, `price`, `currency`, `vat_status`, `payment_type`, and `source`.
+- **Structured Output:** Returns details in JSON format, including fields such as `email`, `source`.

 ## Prerequisites